Ch. 6: How to Make a Resume

-Keywords have become more and more important in recent years, so it's imperative that you learn how to make a resume using them.
-Most major companies and career portals use parsing software to scan resumes for text keywords and sort them out.
-In order to get past this software and get sorted into the "yes" pile, you should implement keywords into your resume logically.
+Keywords have become more and more important in recent years, so it's imperative that you learn how to write a resumé using the best of them.
+Most major companies and career portals use parsing software to scan resumés for text keywords, thereby sorting them out before the employer ever sees them.
+In order to get past this software and get sorted into the "yes" pile, you should implement strategic keywords into your resumé.

 1. Scan the Job Listing(s)

 The best place to find relevant keywords is in the "description," "responsibilities," or "duties" section of the job listing itself.